 Egg White or Aquafaba

 Many classic cocktails, like the Gin Fizz and Whisky Sour, use egg whites to give the drink a creamy feel and a frothy top.
 We love how it mellows a drink and gives it a lovely texture, like in our Brown-Sugar Bourbon Cocktail with Thyme and Lemon which we call The Monarch.

 A tip for measuring tricky egg whites is to gently beat them with a fork, just enough to break up the protein strands.
 This makes it easier to measure out the 1/2 ounce needed for each drink.
 If you’re making two drinks, 1 oz is pretty much a whole large egg white.

-If you’re not comfortable with raw egg or just want a vegan option, the liquid from a can of chickpeas, called aquafaba, is a perfect substitute.
-We found one ounce of aquafaba per drink (instead of the 1/2 ounce of egg white), gave us a nice foamy top.
+If you’re not comfortable with raw egg or want a vegan option, the liquid from a can of chickpeas (aquafaba) is a perfect substitute.
+We found that one ounce of aquafaba per drink gave us a nice foamy top.
 It’s not quite as rich and frothy as the egg white but not bad at all.

 The Dry Shake

 In order to get the foamiest result in your cocktail, you’re going to want to do a dry shake.
 That means shaking all the ingredients together for about 15 seconds without ice first.
 This lets the long protein strands in the egg white begin to tangle and foam, before the ice is added.